EigenTom/ThinkPad-X1-Yoga-3rd-Hackintosh/docs/BIOS-Settings.md

 > ## Modding your BIOS:
 ### A modded BIOS will allow for more optimizations to be made for macOS and will overall make your hackintosh better.
 The default `config.plist` for this repository is meant to accommodate a modded BIOS with appropriate settings. <br>Look up for [HERE](https://github.com/tylernguyen/x1c6-hackintosh/blob/master/docs/1_README-HARDWAREandBIOS.md) for detailed BIOS Modding Instructions.

-### Note: For X1 Yoga 3rd Gen, The BIOS Chip is located between the WWAN Card on the right:
+### Note: For X1 Yoga 3rd Gen, The BIOS Chip is located next to the WWAN Card on the right:

 ![BIOS CHIP LOCATION](https://s1.ax1x.com/2020/08/20/dGArTI.md.jpg)